gmac/graphql-stitching-ruby/README.md

 ## Getting Started

-Add to your Gemfile:
+Add to your Gemfile, then `bundle install`:

 ```ruby
 gem "graphql-stitching"
 ```

-Then run `bundle install`.

 ## Usage

-The quickest way start is to use the provided `Gateway` component that assembles a stitched graph ready to execute requests:
+The quickest way to start is to use the provided `Gateway` component that assembles a stitched graph ready to execute requests:

 **@todo - need to actually build this `Gateway` component...**